stfbk/mig-t/doc/language.md

 Note that when decrypting a JWE, a JWS is expected in the payload.
 Other payloads are not supproted.

-To decrypt a JWE to access the JWT in its payload use these two mandatory tags
+To decrypt a JWE to access the JWT in its payload use these tags

 - `jwe decrypt` with the private key in PEM string format
 - `jwe encrypt` with the public key in PEM string format

+Note: You can decrypt without specifying encrypt, this will prevent the JWE from being edited (as no encryption key is passed)
+Note: You can't encrypt, without decrypt

 Note: Supported algorithms are: